DIY Natural Hair Color Toner: Do It Natural, Do It Right!

 Mid-lengths: This hair is a little more porous, it has had time to be exposed to natural and unnatural elements such as sun exposure, coloring, highlighting, and heat styling, so the hair shaft is a bit more open than your roots to receiving color.

 Ends/tips: The most porous section of our tresses, our ends have been through the most.
 They accept color very easily so they don’t need as much time as your roots.

 After you shampoo and condition your hair, pour a little vinegar over your strands and massage throughout, then rinse.
 It will produce a gorgeous shine and gloss to your hair!
 Your hair will be toned, beautifully shiny, and wonderfully soft!

-Making sure that your hair is always looking and feeling it’s best is a priority for us and so we give you these guidelines (which are the same any professional would give you) to ensure that you look and feel your best all the time for free!
+Making sure that your hair is always looking and feeling its best is a priority for us.
+So we give you these guidelines (which are the same any professional would give you) to ensure that you look and feel your best all the time for free!
 Simply because we care about your hair.